rykener/transsangha/_pages/index.md

 # Fox Ghost Trans Sangha in San Francisco

-Fox Ghost is a meditation and discussion group by and for trans people.
+Trans Sangha is a meditation and discussion group by and for trans people.
 Beginners and newcomers are always welcome.
 Meetings will include brief introductions, meditation, and discussions about Buddhist/meditation practice.

 ## [Masks are required](/accessibility) ...
 [We are a scent-free community](/accessibility#accessibility)